LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 #### inboxUpdate

 The `inboxUpdate` contains the information relative to the messages to be included in the sending chain inbox.
-As specified in [LIP "Properties, serialization, and initial values of the interoperability module"][base-interoperability-LIP], cross-chain messages are stored in the chain outbox on the sending chain and in the corresponding inbox on the receiving chain.
+As specified in [LIP "Introduce Interoperability module"][base-interoperability-LIP], cross-chain messages are stored in the chain outbox on the sending chain and in the corresponding inbox on the receiving chain.
 This property contains three elements: the cross-chain messages themselves, an inclusion witness into the outbox root, and an inclusion witness of this outbox root into the state root.

 ##### crossChainMessages

 An array of cross-chain messages.
-See [LIP "Cross-chain messages"][CCM-LIP] for the general properties and processing of cross-chain messages.
+See [LIP "Introduce cross-chain messages"][CCM-LIP] for the general properties and processing of cross-chain messages.
 The `crossChainMessages` property must contain consecutive messages from the outbox.